dikortis/LetsTalkETC/Episodes/Episode_9.md

 **Alan McSherry:**
 well I don't want to get into
-any language worries here but yeah skala you know Scala is a very very nice language to to write code in it it's quite it's very terse and you leverage a lot of the you know a lot of the libraries that are built for the for the
+any language worries here but skala you know Scala is a very very nice language to write code in it's quite it's very terse and you leverage a lot of the you know a lot of the libraries that are built for the for the